Snow Man: 2020–present: Debut

-In April 2021, it was reported that Daisuke Sakuma will voice the male lead of Chinese animated movie White Snake, Ah Xuan, in its Japanese dub version.
+In April 2021, it was reported that Daisuke Sakuma would voice the male lead of Chinese animated movie White Snake, Ah Xuan, in its Japanese dub version.
 This is Sakuma's second voice acting role after he debuted in Black Clover.
 The Japanese version of the movie also features a theme song by Snow Man, "Yuan" (縁 -YUÁN-).

 In August 2021, Snow Man was announced to star in the live action movie adaptation of anime series Mr. Osomatsu.
-Six of them will play as the Matsuno sextuplets while the rest, Ryōta Miyadate, Shōta Watanabe, and Ryōhei Abe, as the movie's original character, each named Period, End, and Close respectively.
+Six of them played as the Matsuno sextuplets while the rest, Ryōta Miyadate, Shōta Watanabe, and Ryōhei Abe, as the movie's original character, each named Period, End, and Close respectively.
 The film premiered on March 25, 2022.
 The group also provided the film's theme song "Brother Beat."

 In the same month, the group announced their first album release titled Snow Mania S1.
 The album released on September 29, 2021.
 The first edition A of the album contains the highly requested group's pre-debut original songs, including "Make It Hot!" and "Owaranai Memories."

+On October 1, 2024, member Shōta Watanabe was chosen as the Swarovski jewelry brand's first ambassador in Japan.
+In the same month, the group performed the ending theme song for the second season of the anime Blue Lock, titled "One".

+On January 22, 2025, Snow Man released their first greatest hits album, The Best 2020–2025, marking the fifth anniversary of their debut.
+The album sold over 1.1 million copies on its first day on sale, topping the Oricon Daily Album Ranking chart for January 21, 2025.
+Its first-week sales hit 1,395,000 copies, setting a new record for the highest first-week sales of Japan’s Reiwa Era.

+It was reported that Snow Man would have 2 concerts in Japan National Stadium in 2025, making it the third group from the former Johnny & Associates's debuted groups (after SMAP and Arashi) and the first of Starto Entertainment to perform there.
+The tour "Snow Man 1st Stadium Live Snow World" will take place on April 19 and 20 at the National Stadium and at Nissan Stadium in Kanagawa on June 7 and 8.